MaiQD/smartwarehouse/README.md

 ### Component Model

-The shared component model allows UI components to be written once and run on both mobile and web platforms:
+The application uses a three-tier component architecture optimized for Blazor Web App with InteractiveAuto render mode:

-- **Shared Blazor Components** - Components in `SmartWarehouse.Shared/Components` are used across all platforms
+- **Shared Components** - Components in `SmartWarehouse.Shared/Components` are used across all platforms (Web and MAUI)
+- **Client Components** - Web-specific components in `SmartWarehouse.Web.Client/Components` that work with both Server and WebAssembly render modes
+- **Server Components** - Server-only components in `SmartWarehouse.Web/Components` (e.g., Error page requiring HttpContext)
 - **Platform-Specific Services** - Services implement shared interfaces (e.g., `IBarcodeScanner`) with platform-specific logic
 - **Dependency Injection** - Platform-specific implementations are registered at application startup

+#### Component Organization Strategy

+- **Routes Component** - Located in Client project to support InteractiveAuto render mode (works in both Server and WebAssembly modes)
+- **Web Pages** - Home, Weather, and NotFound pages are in Client project for InteractiveAuto compatibility
+- **Server Pages** - Error page remains in Server project (requires HttpContext, handled server-side)
+- **Shared Pages** - ItemEditor and Counter are in Shared project for cross-platform use

 ### Real-Time Synchronization